miquelindia90/SnakeSolutions/README.md

 ## Training the Snake AI

-To train the Snake AI models, you can use the `train_snake_IA.py` script provided in the SnakeSolutions project.
+To train the Snake AI models, you can use the `train_snake_IA.py` script.

 1. Make sure you have completed the installation steps mentioned above.